rayza-piedade24/greends-pml/docs/T5_ensemble_methods.md

 ## Gradient boosting

 Gradient Boost is also a *dependent* method, since each tree is an improvement of the earlier trees.
 Gradient Boost provides a framework to build an ensemble of trees based on an arbitrary loss function.
-In Gradient Boosting, each new tree is computed using a **simple classifier** (also called weak inducer, that just performs better than random) the **residuals** from the previous model.
+In Gradient Boosting, each new tree is computed using a **simple classifier** (also called weak inducer, that just performs better than random) over the **residuals** from the previous model.

 For details and very nice illustrations, look at the two following posts: